risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-kubernetes.md

 **Steps:**

-1. Set the value of the `type` parameter of the frontend service to `NodePort`.
+1. In the `risingwave.yaml` file that you use to deploy a RisingWave instance, add a `type` parameter to the configuration of the frontend service, and set its value to `NodePort`.

     ```yaml
     # ...